happyharbor/image-recognition/README.md

 The Serverless framework is used for describing infrastructure.
 The user is able to deploy the service to any account with sls deploy.

+## Development

+Just build the project in order for the pre-compile weaving of dagger to take place.